 Over the past few decades, the development of the internet has resulted in a dramatic increase in remote shopping.
 Online marketplaces have made it possible for companies anywhere in the world to sell their products or services to a much larger audience, removing geographical limitations.
 It’s now possible for both large corporations and no-name brands to increase their sales and expand their market.

-MDM Inc. entered the online shopping marketplace space in 1997 and would have been considered one of the little guys in terms of business size.
-The Japanese electronic marketplace company, now called Rakuten Inc., is headquartered in Tokyo and is now a publicly traded company with about 10,000 employees worldwide and dozens of subsidiaries.
+When Rakuten was founded in 1997, it would have been considered one of the little guys in terms of business size.
+The Japanese electronic marketplace company, headquartered in Tokyo, and is now a publicly traded company with over 14,000 employees worldwide with dozens of subsidiaries.

-Today, the Rakuten Affiliate Marketplace, just one of Rakuten’s “sub-businesses,” offers more than 18 million products and serves more than 20 million customers worldwide.
+Today, the Rakuten Marketing Affiliate, just one of Rakuten’s “sub-businesses,” offers more than 18 million products and serves more than 20 million customers worldwide.
 We spoke with Chad Jaquays, SVP of Global Publisher Group at Rakuten Marketing, to learn more about affiliate marketing.

 Matching Big Brands With Startups

-What makes Rakuten so powerful is their ability to connect the little guys (referred to as publishers) with the big guys (referred to as advertisers).
+What makes Rakuten so powerful is their ability to connect publishers with brands.
 “There is no other place where a startup company can basically build a website or an app and create relationships with some of the top brands on the planet,” Jaquays said.
+The affiliate program is a powerful way for smaller publishers to connect with big brands, especially when they don’t have the resources to make those connections on their own.

 Before online marketplaces, the alternative would’ve been to go out and try to make these relationships and deal with creating and negotiating individual contracts, which would cost lots of time and money.
 All required fees are paid by advertisers and not the affiliate publishers.

-Startup companies looking to market a product to a broad audience can do so through the Rakuten marketplace.
+Startup companies looking to market a product to a broad audience can do so through the Rakuten Marketing Affiliate program.
 Although it’s not realistic for someone to start a blog and immediately earn big partnerships from within Rakuten’s network, anyone can become a publisher once they’ve been reviewed by the compliance team.

 The compliance team reviews every publisher to ensure they are only working with high-quality websites or apps.
 Some industries will have a higher barrier of entry, such as those dealing with financial products.
 There is a lot of money to be made in affiliate marketing and some of the largest brands today started in this space.